osg-htc/operations/docs/SLA/event.md

 The IU-OPS will strive for 95% service availability.
 If service [availability](http://monitor.grid.iu.edu/availability/avail_month_overview.html) falls below 95% monthly as monitored by IU-OPS a root cause analysis and service plan will be submitted to the OSG stakeholders for plans to restore an acceptable level of service availability.

-Availability will be determined by the algorithm documented [here](http://monitor.grid.iu.edu/availability/status/event1/status_stamp.sh)
+Availability will be determined by the algorithm documented [here](http://monitor.grid.iu.edu/availability/status/event1/status_stamp.sh).

-Users must be aware that during maintenance the system my be rebooted and data loss may result.
+Users must be aware that during maintenance the system may be rebooted and data loss may result.

 ## Service Support Hours
 This service will operate 24x7, but support will be within business hours.
 The exception is for security incidents.

 ## Service Off-Hours Support Procedures
-All operational issues should be reported as per [Customer Problem Reporting](#customer-problem-reporting) section.
+All operational issues should be reported as described in [the Customer Problem Reporting](#customer-problem-reporting) section.

 ## Requests for Service Enhancements
 IU-OPS will provide enhancement capabilities as they are released by the [RabbitMQ](https://www.rabbitmq.com/) project.
-Requests for customization of the deployed service may be made; IU-OPS has sole discretion as to their implemntation and deployment schedule.
+Requests for customization of the deployed service may be made; IU-OPS has sole discretion as to their implementation and deployment schedule.

 IU-OPS will give 1 week of warning prior to any change in the RabbitMQ service version.
 At any time during this week, Stakeholders are permitted to request a delay for up to 1 week after the originally scheduled upgrade.